17 Bank ATMs for free cash withdrawals in South America & Central America

 Banco de Costa Rica

-Note: you can normally withdraw both US dollars and Costa Rican Colones at most banks, but you normally get a slightly better deal if paying in Colones (and you will always get your change back in Colones, no matter what currency you paid in).
+Note: you can normally withdraw both US Dollars and Costa Rican Colones at most banks, but you normally get a slightly better deal if paying in Colones (and you will always get your change back in Colones, no matter what currency you paid in.
+They’ll round it down if giving change from US Dollars).

 BancaRed – free ATMs that incorporate the banks Ficohsa, BDF and Avanz.